tiamonds logo

 There are no nitrogen-based impurities that could induce a yellow or brown color in type II diamonds.
 In addition, type II diamonds are typically irregular in shape and form under incredibly high pressure over extended time periods.

-Collectors and investors are interested in collecting different types of diamonds, but they are most interested in type IIa diamonds because they are the rarest and most valuable.
 In fact, only 1% of all diamonds are of this variety, making them a superior investment option and a highly valuable commodity.
 Another reason why these gems are so extraordinary is because they hold very little or no nitrogen in their crystal lattice, preventing them from readily absorbing short-wave light.

 The result is that light is readily able to pass through and reflect back at the observer’s eye, creating an incredible look.
 Because they are nearly pure carbon, white diamond types are extraordinarily colorless unless they contain a structure that absorbs particular wavelengths of light.